lin-mengwei/lin-mengwei.github.io/_courses/region-public-econ-2023.md

 update_date: May 2024
 rating: 9.4 (Scale 1 - 10; 10 = best)

-intro: Here you can find the information for Regional and Local Public Economics taught in Spring semester, 2023/24.
-It is a <b>3rd-year compulsory course</b> for undergraduate Economics majors at the University of Barcelona.
+intro: This is a <b>3rd-year compulsory course</b> for undergraduate Economics majors, blending economic theory, quantitative evidence, and international cases to analyze issues in local public finance.
 ---

 #### Introduction